PriyankaGuru/Automation/PULL_REQUEST_TEMPLATE.md

 - [ ] I have run whole class on the latest Chrome browser, all tests from class are passing
 - [ ] I have run whole class on the latest Firefox browser, all tests from class are passing
 - [ ] I am just enabling all checkboxes and do not really check anything
-- [ ] I have run whole class on RSSO enabled setup